College Path Mentorship Program

 PARTNERSHIP with Non-Profits

-NYA is looking for non-profit organizations in Bergen, Passaic, and Essex Counties in New Jersey to partner with.
-NYA will offer College Path Mentorship Program for free to low-income students and we only expect our partner to provide a classroom for free.
+UPLIFT is looking for non-profit organizations in Bergen, Passaic, and Essex Counties in New Jersey to partner with.
+UPLIFT will offer College Path Mentorship for free to low-income students and we only expect our partner to provide a classroom for free.

 Contact us